Jon Ossoff: 2020–2021 election

 The vote was certified on January 19, which allowed the newly elected senators to take office the following day.
 On January 20, Ossoff was sworn into the Senate by the Vice President Kamala Harris.

-When Ossoff took office, he became the first Jewish senator from Georgia and the first Jewish senator elected from the Deep South since Benjamin F. Jonas of Louisiana in 1878, the first senator born in the 1980s, and, at 33, the youngest member of the chamber and the first millennial senator to be elected.
+When Ossoff took office, he became the first Jewish senator from Georgia and the first Jewish senator elected from the Deep South since Richard Stone of Florida in 1974, the first senator born in the 1980s, and, at 33, the youngest member of the chamber and the first millennial senator to be elected.
 He was sworn into office using the Bible of Rabbi Jacob Rothschild, the late rabbi of the Hebrew Benevolent Congregation Temple in Atlanta, which was bombed in 1958 by white supremacists for Rothschild's civil rights activism.
 Ossoff had his Bar Mitzvah at the Temple.

 Ossoff is the first Democrat elected to a full term in the Senate from Georgia since Max Cleland in 1996.
 He and Warnock are the first Democratic U.S. senators from Georgia since Zell Miller left office in 2005.
 Ossoff assumed the role of senior U.S. senator from Georgia once he was sworn into office, making him the youngest senior senator since Robert M. La Follette Jr. and the most junior senior senator since Hiram Fong, who was 99th in seniority from Hawaii's admission until the end of the 86th Congress in 1961.

+Ossoff's election alongside Raphael Warnock was critical in securing a 50–50 Senate majority for Democrats, with Vice President Kamala Harris serving as the tie-breaking vote.

 Tenure

-On January20, 2021, Ossoff was sworn into the United States Senate in the 117th Congress by Vice President Kamala Harris.
+Ossoff was sworn into the United States Senate in the 117th Congress by Vice President Kamala Harris on January 20, 2021, alongside newly-elected fellow Georgia Senator Raphael Warnock and California Senator Alex Padilla.

-Ossoff supported all of President Joe Biden's cabinet nominees.
-He voted in favor of Avril Haines's nomination for director of national intelligence and General Lloyd Austin's nomination to serve as secretary of defense, as well as the required waiver for Austin to legally hold the position.

-On December 3, Ossoff petitioned Secretary of Education Miguel Cardona requesting Morris Brown College, a historically black college which Ossoff pledged to help during his campaign, regain their accreditation after having lost it in 2002 due to "years of financial issues and mismanagement."
-Accreditation would allow students of the college (50 at the time of the request) to be eligible for federal financial aid.
-The college's students were granted the ability to apply for federal financial aid by the Department of the Education one week later on December 10, 2021.
-After Ossoff's petition in December 2021, The school regained accreditation in April 2022.
+On December 3, 2021, Ossoff petitioned Secretary of Education Miguel Cardona requesting Morris Brown College, a historically black college which Ossoff pledged to help during his campaign, regain their accreditation after having lost it in 2002 due to "years of financial issues and mismanagement."
+After Ossoff's petition, students were granted the ability to apply for federal financial aid by the Department of Education, and the school regained accreditation in April 2022.

+According to a FiveThirtyEight analysis, Ossoff votes in the 117th Congress were in alignment with Joe Biden 97% of the time.
+He was a reliable supporter of Joe Biden’s legislative efforts during his presidency.

 In January 2022, Ossoff introduced legislation that would ban members of Congress and their spouses from trading stocks.